 Provide the count of covered lives and count of claims incurred by year.

 Provide separate experience summaries and projections for significant subsets of policies with substantially different benefit and premium features.
-Separate projections of costs for significant blocks of paid-up and premium-paying policies should be provided.
+Separate projections of costs for significant blocks of paid-up and premium-paying policies that should be provided.

 Provide a comparison of state versus national mix of business.
 In addition, a state may request separate state and national data and projections.
-The insurer should accompany any state-specific information with commentary on credibility, materiality, and impact on requested rate increase.
+The insurer should accompany any state-specific information with commentary on credibility, materiality, and the impact on requested rate increase.

 Reasons for the rate increase, including which pricing assumptions were not realized and why.

-Attribution analysis - present the portion of the rate increase allocated to and impact on the lifetime loss ratio from each change in assumption.
+Attribution analysis - presents the portion of the rate increase allocated to and the impact on the lifetime loss ratio from each change in assumption.

 Related to the issue of past losses, explain how the requested rate increase covers a policyholder's own past premium deficiencies and/or subsidizes other policyholders' past claims.